edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

  * No loose clothing or cables.
  * No gloves.
  * Long hair must be tied back.
- * Fingers must be kept at least 10cm away from moving parts.
+ * Keep your hands a reasonable distance away from the blade i.e. at least 3-4cm.
  * Particular care must be taken around the gap where the blade disappears.

 ## Startup checks